rolandfung/file-browser/task_planning.md

 1. ✅ Navigation history (navigate back)
 1. ✅ Move files with drag-and-drop into a breadcrumb
 1. ✅ Show move progress (generator function)
+1. Undo a move operation (generator function)
+1. Undo a deletion (would need to add a trash can to FileSystem)
 1. Resolve move conflicts (skip/replace/cancel) using a generator function
 1. Move files with toolbar button -> utilize a directory picker/navigator in a dialog so user can move across many levels quickly
 1. Column info view